Munimuni

 Munimuni is a Filipino indie folk band from Quezon City, Philippines.
 The band currently consists of Adj Jiao (guitar, vocals), John Owen Castro (flute, vocals), Jolo Ferrer (bass), Josh Tumaliuan (drums), and Ben Ayes (guitar).

 History

 Formation (2012-2013)

-Munimuni were formed in UP Diliman, where TJ de Ocampo met Adj Jiao who was, at that time, doing a musical project with Red Calayan.
+Munimuni was formed in UP Diliman, where TJ de Ocampo met Adj Jiao who was, at that time, doing a musical project with Red Calayan.
 They figured out that they had similar tastes in music, so they started writing and arranging songs together.

 A year after their start, de Ocampo was sent to Japan as an exchange student, and the band added John Owen Castro as the band's session keyboardist.
 Munimuni kept on doing gigs while de Ocampo was away.

 Simula EP (2017)

 In 2017, Munimuni released their debut EP titled Simula.
 The EP featured the songs "Sa Hindi Pag-alala", "Sa'yo", and "Marilag".

 Kulayan Natin (2019)

 Two years after releasing their debut EP, Munimuni finally released their debut album.
 Titled Kulayan Natin, it featured the songs "Tahanan", "Oras", "Kalachuchi", and "Solomon" (featuring Filipina singer Clara Benin).